paveljurca/notes/bits/bits.md

 bits #0
 =======

-## In Raspbian and Ubuntu MATE use `ex -v` instead of `vim` so key strokes do not get misdetected (bug).
+## Tip: In Raspbian and Ubuntu MATE use `ex -v` instead of `vim` to prevent key strokes misdetection.

 ## Dropbox as a backup

-The service is free up to 2GB so given that my most important stuff is just text files, I'm more than backed.
+The service is free up to 2GB so given that my most important stuff is just text files, I'm good.

 You update a file, it updates on Dropbox.
-You delete a file, it *stays* on Dropbox!
+You delete a file, it *stays* in Dropbox!

 First install [Dropbox](https://www.dropbox.com/install?os=lnx),
 second make a [Cron file](http://tldp.org/LDP/lame/LAME/linux-admin-made-easy/using-cron.html).